datalad/datalad/paper.md

 DataLad builds on this support and adds, for example, more fine-grained access (e.g. direct access to individual components contained in an archive hosted on cloud storage) or specialized services, such as XNAT ([www.xnat.org](http://www.xnat.org)).
-Efficient and seamless access to scientific data is implemented using the *special remote* protocol provided by [@git-annex:special_remotes_protocol], through which external tools, like DataLad, can provide custom transport functionality transparently to a git-annex user.
+Efficient and seamless access to scientific data is implemented using the *special remote* protocol provided by [@git-annex:special_remotes_protocol], through which external tools, like DataLad, can provide custom transport functionality transparently to a git-annex user.<!-- km: The citation in this sentence appears in parentheses: "by (Hess 2013)," -->
 With this approach, DataLad and other projects can jointly facilitate access to an ever-growing collection of resources [@git-annex:special_remotes] and overcome technological limitations of storage solutions, like file size or inode limits.